skiselev/omega/README.md

 ![Omega System - Keyboard stacked on Main Board](Mainboard/images/Omega-Mainboard-1.1-Stacked.jpg)

 ## Status
-* The keyboard design is completed.
-Keyboard PCB Version 1.1 is available.
-* The main board design is completed.
-Main Board PCB Version 1.2 is available.
-* The complete system is tested and it works properly.
+* The project is completed, tested and works properly
+* It is recommended to use the latest revision of the PCBs

 ## Documentation